elasticpath/elasticpath-dev/changelog/2024/2024-07-02-changelog.md

 ---
-title: 'Improved account search functionality, Improved Bundle Builder'
+title: 'Improved account search functionality, Improved Bundle Builder', 'Extending Product Prices'
 date: '2024-07-02'
 tags: ['Commerce Manager', 'Accounts']
 hide_blog_post_date: false
 ---

+**MINOR**

 **MINOR** Commerce Manager: A new and improved Bundle Builder is available.
 The new bundle builder features an upgraded visual design, making it easier to use and more intuitive, with a smoother interface that simplifies the bundle creation process.
 For more information, see [Creating Bundles](/docs/commerce-manager/product-experience-manager/bundles/bundle-configuration).